briis/unifiprotect/README.md

   *(string)(Required)*<br>
   The local password you setup under the *Prerequisites* section.

+**deactivate rtsp stream**<br>
+  *(bool)Optional*<br>
+  If this box is checked, the camera stream will not use the RTSP stream, but instead jpeg push.
+This gives a realtime stream, but does not include Audio.

 **scan_interval**:<br>
   *(int)(Optional)*<br>
   How often the Integration polls the Unifi Protect Server for Event Updates.
 Set a higher value if you have many Cameras (+20).
 This value only is only relevant for People using a CloudKey with V1.x FW.
 CloudKey V2.x, UDMP and UNVR users get the data pushed, so polling not needed.<br>